2008 CALIFORNIA BILL INFORMATION

 shall not own or possess within the state any cat or dog over the

-age of four months that has not been spayed or neutered, unless
+age of four months that has not been spayed or neutered,

-(b) of Section 122336."
+subdivision (b) of Section 122336."

 Permits only available to: